nicole-the-terrible/LFS-guide/README.md

 sudo apt install bison gawk m4 texinfo sudo ln -sf bash /usr/bin/sh
 ```
-- you could also run a version check after install all the packages using this [version-check.sh](https://www.linuxfromscratch.org/lfs/view/10.1-rc1/chapter02/hostreqs.html)
+- You could also run a version check after installing all the packages using this [version-check.sh](https://www.linuxfromscratch.org/lfs/view/10.1-rc1/chapter02/hostreqs.html)

 ### Create new partition

-we will be using the fdisk to do this is you're not similar with the program i recommand this [comprehensive guide](https://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/) we will start by listing the partition we have and then start creating a new partition for building LFS.
+We will be using the fdisk to do this. is you're not familiar with the program I recommend this [comprehensive guide](https://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/).
+We will start by listing the partitions we have and then start creating a new partition for building LFS.

 - use -l to list the partition
 ```shell
 sudo fdisk -l /dev/sda
 ```
-- create a GPT partition
+- Create a GPT partition
 ```shell
 fdisk /dev/sda
 ```
-- after entering fdisk use these command to create a GPT partition
+- after entering fdisk, use these commands to create a GPT partition

     - g : insert func
     - n : insert func
     - p : insert func
     - w : insert func

-- Create file system on the partition we just created
+- Create a file system on the partition we just created

     - format the partition to ext4 using ```mkfs```
     ```shell